crownstone/crownstone-lib-nodejs-cloud/README.md

 ### Create instance

 Let's make an instance of the Crownstone cloud!
 We will use this instance in the rest of the documentation.
-This instance will cache all the data you have requested from the cloud, as well as your user tokens.
+This instance will cache your user tokens.

 ```
 import {CrownstoneCloud} from 'crownstone-cloud';